Dovecote

 A dovecote or dovecot /ˈdʌvkɒt/, doocot (Scots) or columbarium is a structure intended to house pigeons or doves.
 Dovecotes may be free-standing structures in a variety of shapes, or built into the end of a house or barn.
 They generally contain pigeonholes for the birds to nest.
 Pigeons and doves were an important food source historically in the Middle East and Europe and were kept for their eggs and dung.

 History and geography

-The oldest dovecotes are thought to have been the fortress-like dovecotes of Upper Egypt, and the domed dovecotes of Iran.
-In these regions, the droppings were used by farmers for fertilizing.
+The oldest dovecotes are thought to have been the fortress-like dovecotes of Upper Egypt and the domed dovecotes of Iran.
+In these regions the droppings were used by farmers for fertilization.
 Pigeon droppings were also used for leather tanning and making gunpowder.

 In some cultures, particularly Medieval Europe, the possession of a dovecote was a symbol of status and power and was consequently regulated by law.
 Only nobles had this special privilege, known as droit de colombier.

 Many ancient manors in France and the United Kingdom have a dovecote still standing (or in ruins) in a section of the manorial enclosure, or in nearby fields.
 Examples include Château de Kerjean in Brittany, France, Houchin, France, Bodysgallen Hall in Wales, and Muchalls Castle and Newark Castle in Scotland.